Table of Contents

 URL Explanation

-/swirl/search/ List Search objects, newest first; create a new one using the form at the bottom and the POST button
+/swirl/search/ List all Search objects (newest first); create a new one using the POST form

-/swirl/search/id/ Retrieve a specific Search object; destroy it using the DELETE button; edit it using the form at the bottom and the PUT button
+/swirl/search/id/ Retrieve a specific Search object; delete it using the DELETE button; edit it using the PUT button

-/swirl/search/?q=some+query Create a Search object with default values except for query_string which is set to the q= parameter value; return redirects to result set; also accepts providers parameter
+/swirl/search/?q=some+query Create a Search object with default values except for query_string; redirects to result set; also accepts providers parameter

-/swirl/search/?qs=some+query Create Search object as above, but return results synchronously; also accepts providers and result_mixer parameters
+/swirl/search/?qs=some+query Create a Search object as above but return results synchronously; also accepts providers and result_mixer parameters

-/swirl/search/?rerun=id Re-run a Search, deleting any previously stored Results
+/swirl/search/?rerun=id Re-run a Search, deleting previously stored Results

-/swirl/search/?update=id Update a Search with new results since the last time you ran it
+/swirl/search/?update=id Update a Search with new results since the last execution

 Result Objects

-A Result object is the normalized, re-ranked result for a single Search, from a single SearchProvider.
-They are created at the end of the federated search process in response to the creation of a Search object.
-They are the only SWIRL object that has a foreign key (search.id).
+A Result object represents the normalized, re-ranked results for a single Search from a single SearchProvider.
+These objects are created at the end of the federated search process when a Search object is executed.
+They are the only SWIRL objects that have a foreign key (search.id).

 Only Connectors should create Result objects.

-Developers are free to operate on individual Results as needed for their application.
+Developers can manipulate individual Results as needed for their applications.

 However, the goal of SWIRL (and federated search in general) is to provide unified results from all sources.
-SWIRL uses Mixers to make this quick and easy.
+SWIRL uses Mixers to streamline this process.

 Properties